MxUpdate/Manual/src/documentation/wiki/EclipseInstallation_Manually.md

-#summary Installation of the MxUpdate Eclipse Plug-In
+#Installation of the MxUpdate Eclipse Plug-In

-#labels Phase-Deploy
-#sidebar Index
+---

-= Manual Download and Installation =
+##Manual Download and Installation =
-Download the plug-in jar container from the [http://code.google.com/p/mxupdate/downloads/list Downloads].
+Download the plug-in jar container from the [downloads/list Downloads](http://code.google.com/p/mxupdate/).
 Put the downloaded jar file into the plug-in directory of the installed Eclipse directory.
-After Eclipse is started the [Eclipse_Start MxUpdate Eclipse Plug-In] is installed.
+After Eclipse is started the [MxUpdate Eclipse Plug-In](Eclipse_Start.md) is installed.